oshoham/bpl-compyler/README.md

 A compiler for Bob's Programming Language, a simple, C-like language.
 Implemented for the Spring 2014 CS331 course at Oberlin College.

+Currently, this compiler generates GAS instructions, so it is only capable of running on Linux machines that are capable of compiling GAS instructions.

 Written in Python 2.7.6.
-Compiles to GAS instructions.

 ### Structure